 The páramo here acts as a giant sponge, forming 786 bodies of water within the park, 165 of them over a hectare (2.5 acres) in size.
 Here are born two of the rivers that cross Cuenca and provide its drinking water, the Tomebamba and the Yanuncay.
 Due to the large number of lagoons, the presence of migratory birds, and the importance of the water sources, Cajas has been recognized as a Wetland of International Importance.
 Despite this, it is currently threatened by mega-mining.

-Visitors stand a good chance of seeing the wild llamas that were reintroduced to the park in the late 1990s.
-The park’s other animal inhabitants, such as spectacled bears, pumas, and oncillas, are more elusive.
-A long bird list includes hummingbirds, toucans, and Andean condors.
+Visitors stand a good chance of seeing wild horses and the llamas that were reintroduced to the park in the late 1990s.
+Other mammals in the park include rabbits, mountain wolves, deer, and pumas.
+Among the 157 bird species are condors, parrots, Andean toucans, tanagers, and hummingbirds.

 El Cajas was used by the Cañaris, who inhabited the area before the Incan invasion, as a passage between the Sierra and the coast.
 Later, the Incas built a road here, the remains of which can be visited on a guided hike.